Muhammad Harithi

-Mohammad Ahmad Abdullah Al-Harithi (1962 – 27 May 2018) an Omani poet and writer.
-He was born in Al Mudharib.
+Mohammad Ahmad Abdullah Al-Harithi (1962 – 27 May 2018) was an Omani poet and writer.

+Early life

+Al-Harithi was born in Al Mudharib in the Sultanate of Muscat and Oman in 1962 (1381 AH).
 He obtained a bachelor's degree in geology and marine sciences from Qatar University in 1986.

-He worked in the Center for Marine and Fisheries Sciences, traveling between Morocco and Oman.
+Career

 He first published his poetry in some Arab periodicals, such as Al-Karmel and Mawaqif.
 He has several collections of poetry and is considered a pioneer in travel literature in Oman.